h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/calibrate_model.rst

 ``calibrate_model``
 -------------------

-- Available in: GBM, DRF
+- Available in: GBM, DRF, XGBoost
 - Hyperparameter: no

 Description